Sharon Woods

 What impacts will this project have?

-Dredging Sharon Lake will temporarily disturb lake ecosystems as sediment is removed, but it will also result in some improved aquatic habitats and increased recreational opportunities for park guests, including increased educational opportunities through the new wetlands boardwalk.
+Dredging Sharon Lake temporarily disturbs lake ecosystems as sediment is removed, but it also results in some improved aquatic habitats and increased recreational opportunities for park guests, including increased educational opportunities through the new wetlands boardwalk.

 What is the timeline for this project?